kyma-project/cli/docs/gen-docs/kyma_completion.md

   # You will need to start a new shell for this setup to take effect.

-  # If shell completion is not already enabled in your environment,
+  # If shell completion is not already enabled in your environment, you must enable it.
-  # you will need to enable it.
-You can execute the following once:
+  # Execute the following once:

   $ echo "autoload -U compinit; compinit" >> ~/.zshrc